Mega Powers: Post-feud (1991–1993)

-World Championship Wrestling (1994 - 1998)
+World Championship Wrestling (1994–2000)

 Reunion (1994–1996)

-After Hogan and Savage patched up their real life differences, Hogan talked WCW president Eric Bischoff into signing Savage, who was increasingly unhappy with his diminishing role in the WWF.
+After Hogan and Savage patched up their real-life differences, Hogan talked WCW president Eric Bischoff into signing Savage, who was increasingly unhappy with his diminishing role in the WWF.
 In his initial appearance on WCW Saturday Night, Savage made reference on air to his love/hate relationship with Hogan and was ambiguous as to where his allegiance was.
 He aided Hogan at Starrcade 1994 and shook his hand, signalling their alliance.
 Jimmy Hart, who by this point was managing Hogan, began to manage the team.
-Initially called "The Monster Maniacs" (presumably for legal reasons), Hogan and Savage teamed on January 25, 1995 at Clash of the Champions XXX to battle Kevin Sullivan and The Butcher.
+Initially called "The Monster Maniacs" (presumably for legal reasons), Hogan and Savage teamed on January 25, 1995, at Clash of the Champions XXX to battle Kevin Sullivan and The Butcher.
 Hart would turn on the team at Halloween Havoc 1995 to manage the Dungeon of Doom, a stable Sullivan would go on to form in the Summer of 1995 in an effort to improve his chances of ridding WCW of Hogan.
-On March 24, 1996 at Uncensored, The Mega Powers reunited to take on eight opponents in a Doomsday Cage Match.
-The opponents were Ric Flair, Arn Anderson, Kevin Sullivan, Lex Luger, The Faces of Fear (The Barbarian and Meng), Z-Gangsta, and The Ultimate Solution.
+By early 1996, Hogan and Savage would change their team name back to "The Mega Powers" and Miss Elizabeth returned to manage them, however at SuperBrawl VI, Elizabeth would turn on Hogan and Savage and align herself with Ric Flair.
+On March 24, 1996, at Uncensored, The Mega Powers reunited to take on eight opponents in a Doomsday Cage Match.
+The opponents were Flair, Arn Anderson, Kevin Sullivan, Lex Luger, The Faces of Fear (The Barbarian and Meng), Z-Gangsta, and The Ultimate Solution.
 They were known as the Alliance to End Hulkamania.
-At Clash of the Champions XXXII on January 23, 1996 from Las Vegas, Nevada, the duo lost to Ric Flair and The Giant.
+At Clash of the Champions XXXII on January 23, 1996, from Las Vegas, Nevada, the duo lost to Ric Flair and The Giant.